Government Accountability Project of Asheville

 Meetings this Week

-• Week of 3/2/26
+• Week of 3/16/26

-The Buncombe County Commission meets twice this Thursday, March 5th, 2026 (note the unusual day, shifted because of the primary election on Tuesday, March 3rd).
-They will meet at 3 pm for a briefing and then at 5 pm for their regular meeting.
-Both meetings will take place at 200 College Street in downtown Asheville in the Commission Chambers on the Third Floor.
+The Buncombe County Commission meets this Tuesday, March 17th, 2026 at 2 pm for a briefing and then at 5 pm for their regular meeting.
+Both meetings will take place at 200 College Street in downtown Asheville: the briefing will take place in the First Floor Conference Room, and the regular meeting in the Commission Chambers on the Third Floor.
 You can watch the meetings online via Buncombe County's Facebook page.
 The full agenda for the briefing can be found here and for the regular meeting here